9 credits during the 1st year of 8698 Maritime, Logistics and Transport Economics and Business (L-18) GENOVA

 Microeconomics provides basics for understanding the functioning of the economic system.
 Particular attention is paid to the study of the behavior of consumers and firms and the analysis of the role of the market in the resources allocation process.

 The course aims to provide the first elements for understanding the functioning of the economic system.
-Particular attention was paid to the study of the behavior of economic entities (consumers and businesses) and the analysis of the role of the market in the allocation process of resources.
+Particular attention is paid to the study of the behavior of economic actors (consumers and firms) and the analysis of the role of the market in the resources allocation process.

 1. Scarcity and economics; The coordination of individual choices.
 The evolution of economic thought.
 The economic models.